Murder of Kristin Smart: Date rape drug

 On April 22, 2020, the Los Angeles Times reported that a search warrant was served at the home of Paul Flores in San Pedro, California.
 The Los Angeles County Sheriff's Department assisted detectives from San Luis Obispo County Sheriff Department in the search.
 It was reported that numerous "items of interest" were successfully found during the search.
 Among the items found in the search were date rape drugs and homemade videos showing Flores in acts of sodomizing and raping young women.

 On February 11, 2021, KSBY reported that Paul Flores had been arrested by the Los Angeles Police Department in Rancho Palos Verdes, California, on suspicion of being a felon in possession of a firearm, which is a felony.
 On March 15, 2021, a search warrant was issued to search Ruben Flores's home, including the use of cadaver dogs and ground-penetrating radar.
-An older-model Volkswagen was towed from the home of Ruben Flores after cadaver dogs searched the vehicle.
+A 1985 Volkswagen Cabriolet was towed from the home of Ruben Flores after cadaver dogs searched the vehicle.

 Arrest

 On April 13, 2021, Paul Flores and his father, Ruben Flores, were taken into custody by the San Luis Obispo County Sheriff's Department in relation to the case.
 Paul Flores was charged with murder; Ruben Flores was charged with being an accessory.
 Investigations later concluded that Paul Flores attempted to rape Smart, although Dan Dow, District Attorney of the County of San Luis Obispo, has stated that the statute of limitations has expired on a sexual assault charge, but murder committed in the course of rape or attempted rape justified first-degree felony murder charges.
 In September 2021 a judge ruled that there was sufficient evidence of guilt for the case to proceed to trial.

-The trial was set to begin on April 25, 2022, but was delayed, as a change of venue motion by the defense was granted on March 30, 2022.
+The trial was set to begin on April 25, 2022, but was delayed, as the defense was granted a change of venue motion.
 The case was moved to Monterey County, where it was heard by Judge Jennifer O'Keefe.
-Pretrial motions were heard on June 6 and 7, 2022, with some ruled upon and other rulings deferred.
+The trial began on June 6, 2022, with pretrial motions.
 Over 1,500 jury summonses were sent to County residents.
-Jury selection began on June 13, and opening arguments began on July 18.